-- If there is a devaluation in the currency, the price of importing goods increases and therefore the quantity demanded of imports falls.
+- If there is a devaluation of the currency, the price of imported goods increases and therefore the quantity demanded of imports falls.

-- Exports will be become cheaper and there will be an increase in the quantity of exports.
+- Exports will become cheaper, and there will be an increase in the quantity of exports.

 - Therefore, assuming demand is relatively price elastic, we would expect a devaluation to lead to an improvement in (X-M) and therefore the current account on the balance of payments.